-Close cooperation between the study Investigator, NIAID Medical Officer, HPTN Clinical Research Manager, Biostatistician, Data Managers, and other study team members will be necessary in order to track study progress, respond to queries about proper study implementation, and address other issues in a timely manner.
-The study team will monitor rates of accrual, adherence, follow-up, and AE incidence closely.
+The protocol team will monitor rates of accrual, adherence, follow-up, and AE incidence closely.
 Representatives of the HPTN CORE and SDMC will also evaluate these rates on a regular basis.

 10.3 Study Monitoring

 On-site study monitoring will be performed in accordance with DAIDS policies.
 Study monitors will visit the site to: